 A good question.
 Some days, like today, I think to myself, “if you had done that this way and in this order, it would have worked better.”
 So, I’ll think I’m not progressing fast enough.
 In this case my thoughts related to asking more questions during a project handover before a colleague left. – “you could have just asked this before they left, now you are trawling through this document.”
 Everyone has those days.
 Days when they realise they could have done something better.
 We all learn from mistakes.
 I’ve certainly made many and learnt lots.

 Comparing myself now to when I started, the fact that I’m running my own (small) wastewater pipeline design projects gives me confidence that, actually, I have progressed a lot.
 No way could I have done this when I joined Mott MacDonald.
 I have learned to use project management skills to ensure projects keep moving to completion as well as my engineering judgment to know what to do technically.
 By no means do I think I am there yet, I know my limitations, and I still need the support of more senior engineers and technical experts, but I’ve certainly improved.
-From my second day sitting in my first client project meeting at Thames Water regarding a number of sewer diversions without a clue what was going on to where I am now, helping new graduates, being a valued member of a team where my opinion matters and making suggestions to more senior colleagues.
+From my second day sitting in my first client project meeting at Thames Water to where I am now, helping new graduates, being a valued member of a team where my opinion matters and making suggestions to more senior colleagues.

 When I say, “making suggestions to more senior colleagues”, I don’t just mean in projects.
 I’m an honest person, and it seems my colleagues appreciate it (yes, they have actually said it’s a good thing!).
 I am able to (and I certainly do) make suggestions to senior management for how I think we could run our business better, whether it’s to do with making efficiencies in projects, the ways we can improve our wellbeing at work or something as simple as how the recycling and rubbish bins are laid out around the office to make us more environmentally friendly.

-I really like that I work for an organisation where I can be honest and make a contribution to the way we run our business, even though my opinions and ideas could be considered as quite inconsequential by my managers, being the level that I am.
+I really like that I work for an organisation where I can be honest and make a contribution to the way we run our business.
 I think it’s a tribute to the people who work for Mott MacDonald that we can be open to influencing change from the bottom up or wherever the idea comes from.
 I think the fact that we are employee owned enables us to work in this way.

 Am I enjoying my work?